gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 wget https://github.com/lensesio/stream-reactor/releases/download/11.7.7/kafka-connect-mqtt-11.7.7.zip
 ```

-Once it is successfully downloaded, uncompress it using this `tar` command and remove the file after the uncompress was successful.
+Once it is successfully downloaded, unzip it and remove the archive:

 ```
 unzip kafka-connect-mqtt-11.7.7.zip
 rm kafka-connect-mqtt-11.7.7.zip
 ```

-Now let's restart Kafka connect in order to pick up the new connector (Make sure to navigate back to the docker folder first, either using `cd $DATAPLATFORM_HOME` or `cd ../..`)
+Now restart Kafka Connect to pick up the new plugin (make sure to navigate back to the docker folder first, either using `cd $DATAPLATFORM_HOME` or `cd ../..`):

 ```
 cd $DATAPLATFORM_HOME
 docker compose restart kafka-connect-1
 ```

-The connector should now be added to the Kafka cluster.
-You can confirm that by watching the log file of the two containers
+The connector plugin should now be available to Kafka Connect.
+Confirm it by watching the container log:

 ```
 docker compose logs -f kafka-connect-1